dankamongmen/scblockchain/doc/block-format.md

 #### LookupAuth

-Transaction type 0x0006, followed by a 16-bit signature length, followed by the 256-bit hash and 32-bit index of the ExternalLookup being authorized, followed by the signature, followed by the encrypted payload.
+Transaction type 0x0006, followed by a 16-bit signature length, followed by the 256-bit hash and 32-bit index of the LookupAuthReq being authorized, followed by the signature, followed by the encrypted payload.
 The encrypted payload is decrypted via a symmetric key derived from the ConsortiumMember and ExternalLookup transactions referenced by the signing ExternalLookup